Tresjs/cientos/docs/guide/abstractions/animated-sprite.md

 ## Without an atlas

 There may be cases where you don't want to supply a generated JSON atlas as an `atlas` prop.
-This is possible if you compile your source images in a single row of equally sized columns *and* set the `atlas` prop to the number of columns.
+This is possible if you compile your source images into equally sized columns and rows *and* set the `atlas` prop to number of columns, number of rows as `[number, number]`.

 ### Example